Skip to main content

 The incident period Start and End date fields are both required.

 • Repair Time is the portion of the incident period that technicians spent working on the asset.
-It specifies the date the repair started, and the date it was fully completed, but not the exact amount of hours that the team logged for repairs (i.e., wrench time).
+Normally, this is number of hours that the team logged for repairs (i.e., wrench time).

 Repair Time is optional.
-To add it to the report, select Add repair time.
-Then fill in the Start and End date fields.
+To add it manually to the report, select Add repair time.
+Then fill in the Hours and Minutes fields.

 tip